gblinproject/GBLIN-Protocol/README.md

     Stab -.surplus → NAV.-> Holders([GBLIN Holders])
 ```

 The contract is the only custodian of basket assets.
 Every read (NAV, quotes) and every write (mint, burn, rebalance) is fully self-contained.
-There are no external admin keys able to move user funds, and ownership can be permanently renounced.
+There are no external admin keys able to move user funds: the sole admin role is the **48h Timelock Controller**, which can only execute parameter changes after a 172,800-second delay.
+Ownership can also be permanently renounced.

 ---